Demand curve and de Broglie wavefunction

 f=1/T

-T: is equal to the time taken for a wave to produce one cycle.
+T: is equal to the time a wave takes to produce one cycle.

 time: